On approximating shortest paths in weighted triangular tessellations: Introduction

-In a \emph{corner-vertex graph} $ G_{\text{corner}} $, the vertex set is the set of corners of the tessellation and every pair of vertices is connected by an edge.
-These graphs can be seen as the complete graphs over the set of vertices.
+In $ G_{\text{corner}} $, the vertex set is the set of corners of the tessellation and every pair of vertices is connected by an edge.
+This graph is the complete graph over the set of vertices.
 Figure~\ref{fig:vertex-corner} depicts some of the neighbors of a vertex $ v $ in the corner-vertex graph.
 Note that in this graph some edges overlap.
-A path in this graph is called a \emph{vertex path}; a shortest vertex path between $s$ and $t$ will be denoted $\mathit{SVP_w}(s,t)$, where $w$ makes explicit that this path depends also on a particular weight assignment $w$.
+A path in this graph is called a \emph{vertex path} or \emph{any-angle path}; a shortest vertex path between~$s$ and $t$ will be denoted by $\mathit{SVP_w}(s,t)$, where the subscript $w$ highlights that this path depends on a particular weight assignment $w$.

-In a \emph{$ k $-corner grid graph} $ G_{k\text{corner}} $, which is a subgraph of a corner-vertex graph, the vertex set is the set of corners of the tessellation, and each vertex is connected by an edge to a predefined set of $ k $ neighboring vertices, depending on the tessellation and other design decisions.
+In $ G_{k\text{corner}} $, which is a subgraph of a corner-vertex graph, the vertex set is the set of corners of the tessellation, and each vertex is connected by an edge to a predefined set of $ k $ neighboring vertices, depending on the tessellation and other design decisions.
 See Figure~\ref{fig:3corner} for the $ 6 $-corner grid graph in a triangular tessellation.
 (Analogous $ k $-corner grid graphs can be defined for square and hexagonal tessellations.)
-A path in this graph is called a \emph{grid path}; a shortest grid path between $s$ and $t$ will be denoted $\mathit{SGP_w}(s,t)$.
+A path in this graph is called a \emph{grid path}; a shortest grid path between $s$ and $t$ will be denoted by $\mathit{SGP_w}(s,t)$.